 6. Address your concerns.
 Are ethical materials important to you?
 Do you prefer to shop local?
 There is undoubtedly an artist out there who shares your values, you just have to find them!
 Local galleries can always help you of course, and I’m personally a huge fan of Art Walks and open studios.
 Don’t forget social media: there are tons of us on Facebook, Pinterest, and Instagram hoping you’ll stumble across our work.
 SaatchiArt.com is another great resource that lets you search art according to size and color preferences and can connect you from artists all over the world.
 Finally, interior designers and art consultants are always a fantastic resource who know who’s local, in your budget, and fit for your needs.
 It’s literally their job to find exactly what, and who, you’re looking for.

 The takeaway: It might take a little digging to find your artistic soul-sister, but she is out there!
 7. Let it speak to you.
 I know this sounds wishy-washy and annoying, but the honest truth is that your piece will speak to you.
 If you see something and it just feels right, there’s probably a reason, and the reason is probably that you like it.
 Go with your gut and don’t second guess yourself.

-The takeaway: You know what you want.
+The takeaway: You know what you like.
 Go get it and don’t feel bad about it!